AlanDoesCS/WaffleOS/README.md

 5) Restart your system
 6) Locate `source/run.sh` and run `chmod +x run.sh` then `./run.sh`
 7) Enjoy your emulated WaffleOS experience! 🎉🎉

-### (For users) Virtual Machine (QEMU)
-*This guide requires you to be on a Linux based system, if on Windows, then it is recommended to install the "Windows Subsystem for Linux" (WSL)*
-*To install the WSL, simply run the command:* `wsl --install` *and follow the on-screen prompts, before restarting your system.*

-1) *Guide in progress*

 ### x86 based device